schellenberg/computerscience30/docs/_sources/datastructures/maps.rst.txt

 More In Depth Demo
 -------------------

-Mind reader demo -- perhaps have the students play this ahead of time (prior to ever introducing the Map data type).
+Try beating my `mind reader </_static/mindreader>`_ built in p5js.
+I won't tell you how it works yet, but I do use the Map data type.

 Assignment Idea
 -----------------